kish-crack/restaurants/README.md

 # restaurants

-A website with food booking functionality
+A website with food ordering functionality